ttishihara/whatrthose/documentation/source/tutorial.rst

  * Git installed
  * Git user credentials stored with access to repo
  * Conda installed
  * IAM role created in 1) must be attached

-4. Download the whatrthose `GitHub repository <https://github.com/MSDS698/whatrthose>`_ to your local machine.

-5. Update user_definition.py in the code folder with:
+4. Update user_definition.py in the code folder with:

  * EC2 address (ec2_address)
  * EC2 user (user)
  * PEM Key file (key_file)
  * Git user ID with credentials stored on EC2 (git_user_id)

-6. Activate a virtual environment with paramiko installed (whatrthose in environment.yml will work)
+5. On the local machine, activate the What R Those virtual environment by executing :code:`conda activate whatrthose`.

-7. Run :code:`python deploy.py` on the local machine's terminal in the code directory.
+6. Run :code:`python deploy.py` on the local machine's terminal in the code directory.

 This deployment will take several minutes while it waits for Elastic Beanstalk to allocate resources.
 When finished, the script will output the URL to the app:

 .. image:: output_url.png